Colorado District 8: Yadira Caraveo

 Endorsements: Fresno Bee and Modesto Bee editorial boards; Blue Dog PAC; DCCC Red to Blue PAC; Feminist Majority PAC; California Teachers Association and National Education Association; several firefighter associations.

-The Odds: Cook Political Report, Inside Elections, and Sabato’s Crystal Ball all rate the race as a toss-up.
-Duarte has $2M in campaign funds while Gray has $580K.
+The odds: The Cook Political Report, Inside Elections, and Sabato’s Crystal Ball all rate the race as a toss-up.
+Duarte has $2.1M cash on hand while Gray has $1.8M.
+Based on a September poll, Gray leads by 1%.

 Donations by check can be written to "Adam Gray for Congress" and mailed to: